Nicole Kramer

-Nicole Kramer (born February 8, 1962) is an American former competition swimmer who represented the United States as a 14-year-old at the 1976 Summer Olympics in Montreal, Quebec.
-Kramer finished fifth in the event final of the women's 800-meter freestyle with a time of 8:47.33.
-She is the youngest swimmer (14 years, 167 days) to compete for the United States in a Summer Olympics since 1976.
+Nicole Kramer (born February 8, 1962) is an American former competition swimmer who swam for the Mission Viejo Nadadores, and represented the United States as a 14-year-old at the 1976 Summer Olympics in Montreal, Quebec.
+At the Montreal Olympics, she broke the standing Olympic record for the 800 meter event with a time of 8:46.81 in a preliminary heat, but in a highly competitive field finished fifth in the event final with a time of 8:47.33.